Get

 The Best Exercises for Airedales

 Airedales are not at all picky when it comes to having fun.
 And, since they’re rather large and strong, you can take them for a walk, jog, or hike for a breath of fresh air.
-Intelligent games should be a part of the routine as well.
+Interactive games should be a part of the routine as well.
 Airedales need their fair share of physical and mental stimulation to burn off excess energy.
 See that the dog gets 1–2 hours of exercise per day (ideally, behind a fenced yard).

 This breed enjoys a wide range of games, sports, and activities that involve family.
 And, again, Bingley Terriers get bored easily and don’t like to be left alone for long.
-So, if you have to be at work for eight hours or more, make sure the pet has enough challenging toys back home to keep it occupied.
-Otherwise, it will develop destructive behavior like separation anxiety which won’t be that easy to fix.
+So, if you have to be at work for eight hours or more, make sure the pet has enough challenging toys back home to keep themselves occupied.
+Otherwise, it will develop destructive behavior like separation anxiety, which won’t be that easy to fix.

 Airedale terrier walking in the middle of the forest